"Ozzy's helping me to not just survive, but to live & smile again."

 “Whilst a hearing dog has an important role alerting a person to sounds, they do far more than that - they help a person to live again and give them courage to do things they never thought possible.
 Any donation you make has the potential to not just improve and change a life, but can also give a deaf person like me their life back.”

-These three wonderful supporters have decided to leave a gift in their Will to help a deaf person like Helen, and you could too.
+These three wonderful supporters have decided to leave a gift in their Will to help deaf people to leave loneliness behind...

 Please contact Steve Heyes if you want to discuss leaving a gift in your Will